Pranesh1221/JavaScript-Coding-Practice/README.md

 We have a `setTimeout` function and invoked it first.
 Yet, it was logged last.

-This is because in browsers, we don't just have the runtime engine, we also have something called a `WebAPI`.
+This is because in browsers, we don\'t just have the runtime engine, we also have something called a `WebAPI`.
 The `WebAPI` gives us the `setTimeout` function to start with, and for example the DOM.

 After the _callback_ is pushed to the WebAPI, the `setTimeout` function itself (but not the callback!) is popped off the stack.